csuporzoltan/lenovo-ideapad-700-15isk-macos-catalina-hackintosh/README.md

 - HDMI unplugging: For some reason, when you unplug the HDMI, the internal screen remains black.
 The solution is that put the laptop into sleep BEFORE plug in the cable.
 Sleep -> Wakeup -> Plug in HDMI, this way it works every unplug until reboot.
 - Netflix on Safari (and DRM contents like Apple Music's Beats1 radio and Apple TV+)
 - Apple Watch Unlock and Instant Hotspot is a little bit buggy, sometimes not working.
 This is a hardware issue, because the DW1560 is not a native card.
 If you do care about these, consider buying a Broadcom BCM94360NG instead of the DW1560. (if you do buy the broadcom one, dont forget to delete all the wifi related kexts!)
+- Internal SDCard reader
+- OBVIOUSLY the Nvidia card (DONT forget to disable in bios, otherwise it's running all the time sucking power!!!)

 ## Other programs to use: